f5devcentral/f5-rseries-training/docs/rseries_troubleshooting.rst

 F5OS Images
 -----------

-F5OS-A images are uploaded into the system where they are intially written to disk in the following path **/var/import/staging/**.
-Once the file upload completes the file is then imported into one of the following paths depending on which type of rSeries system it is being installed to.
-For r5000 or r10000 appliances the path of the import is **/var/images/R5R10**, for r2000 and r4000 applainces the imported path is **/var/images/R2R4**.
+F5OS-A ISO images are uploaded into the system where they are intially written to disk in the following path **/var/import/staging/**.

 .. code-block:: bash

-  [root@appliance-1(r10900.f5demo.net) /]# pwd
-  /
-  [root@appliance-1(r10900.f5demo.net) /]# ls /var/import
-  import.json  import.json.backup  staging
   [root@appliance-1(r10900.f5demo.net) /]# ls /var/import/staging/
   F5OS-A-1.0.0-8722.R2R4.NSIT.iso        F5OS-A-1.4.0-2631.R5R10.CANDIDATE.iso  F5OS-A-1.4.0-5242.R5R10.CANDIDATE.iso
   F5OS-A-1.4.0-2129.R5R10.CANDIDATE.iso  F5OS-A-1.4.0-3402.R5R10.CANDIDATE.iso  F5OS-A-1.4.0-6325.R5R10.DEV.iso
   [root@appliance-1(r10900.f5demo.net) /]#

+Once the file upload completes the file is then imported and extracted into one of the following paths depending on which type of rSeries system it is being installed onto.
+For r5000 or r10000 appliances, the path of the import is **/var/images/R5R10**.
+For r2000 and r4000 appliances, the imported path is **/var/images/R2R4**.
+Below is an example showing various images on an r10000 system.

 .. code-block:: bash

-  [root@appliance-1(r10900.f5demo.net) var]# ls images/ R5R10
-  [root@appliance-1(r10900.f5demo.net) var]# ls images/R5R10/
+  [root@appliance-1(r10900.f5demo.net) /]# ls var/images/R5R10/
   1.0.0-10170  1.0.0-11080  1.0.0-8303  1.0.0-8566  1.0.0-8830  1.0.0-9194  1.0.0-9396  1.4.0-2129  1.4.0-2631  1.4.0-3402  1.4.0-5242  1.4.0-6325
-  [root@appliance-1(r10900.f5demo.net) var]# pwd
-  /var
-  [root@appliance-1(r10900.f5demo.net) var]#

-  [root@appliance-1(r10900.f5demo.net) var]# ls images/R5R10/1.4.0-6325/
-  DEPENDS  EFI  images  isolinux  ks.cfg  LiveOS  MANIFEST  signing.intermediate  signing.pem  TRANS.TBL  usb.sh  VERSION
-  [root@appliance-1(r10900.f5demo.net) var]#
+  [root@appliance-1(r10900.f5demo.net) /]#

 Tenant Images
 -------------